-While there has been great volatility in the stock markets, which may raise questions about the Company's ability to raise new capital and thereby sustain or expand its operations, the Company succeeded in raising in excess of \$3 million last year on the strength of its acquisition of 100% of the core mineral concessions within the Coneto silver-gold mining camp.
+While there has been great volatility in the stock markets, which may raise questions about the Company's ability to raise new capital and thereby sustain or expand its operations, the Company very recently succeeded in raising in excess of \$3.7 million on the strength of its pending acquisition of the Barsele property.
 However, there is no certainty that the Company will be successful in its efforts to raise new capital, which would cause the Company to reconsider its viability as a going concern at that time and how best to sustain a reduced level of operations, pending a return to better market conditions when a financing could be completed.